-We may not have sufficient cash and may be limited in our ability to access financing for future capital requirements, which may prevent us from maintaining or enhancing our manufacturing capability, improving our technology or meeting our customer product requirements.
+We may not have sufficient cash and may be limited in our ability to access financing for future capital requirements, which may prevent us from increasing our manufacturing capability, improving our technology or addressing any gaps in our product offerings.

 Although historically our cash flow from operations has been sufficient to satisfy working capital, capital expenditure and research and development requirements, in the future we may need to incur additional debt or issue equity in order to fund these requirements as well as to make acquisitions and other investments.
 To the extent we are unable to raise new capital, we may be unable to increase our manufacturing capability, improve our technology or address any gaps in our product offerings.
 If we raise funds through the issuance of debt or equity, any debt securities or preferred shares issued will have rights and preferences and privileges senior to those of holders of our common shares.
 The terms of the debt securities may impose restrictions on our operations that have an adverse impact on our financial condition.
-If we raise funds through the issuance of equity, this issuance would dilute your ownership of us.
+If we raise funds through the issuance of equity, the proportional ownership interests of our shareholders could be diluted.